MEPP-team/MEPP/doc/readme_EN_Linux.txt

  sudo ln -s x86_64-linux-gnu/libGLU.so libGLU.so
  sudo ln -s x86_64-linux-gnu/libGL.so libGL.so

+or

+under Ubuntu 12.04* (The Precise Pangolin), nothing to do

-* to reinstall the standard GNOME desktop : sudo apt-get install gnome-panel
+* to reinstall the standard GNOME desktop : sudo apt-get install gnome-panel to reinstall the Synaptic application :   sudo apt-get install synaptic

 -----------------------------------------------